 Mistake #10.
 Last drop of alcopop

-Our first-time mistake: As confessed, we were drinking Bacardi Breezers in August 2003 (and thinking we were cool).
-On our last day we ‘discovered’ Koh Samui rum at Magic Alambic Distillery (and have never touched another Breezer).
-Your gain: Thanks to the passage of time, there’s a world more option for drinks on Koh Samui today.
-We’ve just updated the results of 13 years’ dedicated booze research in The Koh Samui Guide.
-(Should you want to drink the Bacardi rainbow, Koh Samui Tesco has your back).
+Thanks to the passage of time, there’s a world more option for drinks on Koh Samui today.
+I’ve just updated the results of 14 years’ dedicated booze research in The Koh Samui Guide.
+Should you want to drink the Bacardi rainbow, Koh Samui Tesco has your back.

-We often say that The Koh Samui Guide is ‘the guide we wish we’d had’ from the start.
-But our ‘live and learn’ first trip to Koh Samui was still a perfect holiday – as, we hope, yours will be.
-Still, if you want the cheat-sheet to enjoy Samui like total pros… we’ve literally written the manual.
+I often say that The Koh Samui Guide is ‘the guide I wish I’d had’ from the start.
+But my ‘live and learn’ first trip to Koh Samui was still a perfect vacation – as, I hope, yours will be.
+Still, if you want the cheat-sheet to enjoy Samui like total pros… I’ve literally written the manual.
 Enjoy!

 Photo credit to Audrey via Flickr Creative Commons, with further images used under license from Shutterstock.com